Behavioral Health & Consulting Psychology is currently accepting supervision clients.

 Supervision.
-This is a frequently misunderstood term.
+This is a frequently misunderstood term even for healthcare providers.
 There are different sorts of supervision with specific conditions that are required to be present, to be in compliance with NC law or insurance contracts.

 Some of the different types of supervision I provide include:

-training supervision for candidates for BCBA and certificants with the BCaBA
+training supervision for 1) candidates for BCBA and certificants with the BCaBA or 2) for students in an approved and accredited educational program (like an internship or practicum).

-When it is allowed by regulation or by statute, supervision is provided by telecommunication.
-Skype, FaceTime, and other systems are available.
-Even Skype and FaceTime are encrypted at the same level of privacy as a telephone call or fax, which are accepted means of communicating clinical material.
+When it is allowed by regulation or by statute, clincial supervision or training supervision may be provided by telecommunication.
+I prefer to use SecureVideo because it is HIPAA compliant, including a Business Associate Agreement of confidentiality.
 If you have concerns about whether telecommunication is allowed or available for your situation, please contact me directly.
-The NC Psychology Board now allows for supervision to be provided by electronic means.
+The NC Psychology Board allows for supervision to be provided by electronic means.
 Please see the NC Psychology Board Statement on Supervision by Electronic Means.

 The following are some different sorts of supervision and the situations in which these occur.